Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 How are shares issued? (including information on payment obligations, registration requirements)

-All quotas are registered in the Quotaholders Registry Book and through quota certificates, which provider to each owner.
+All quotas are registered in the Quota Holders Registry Book and through quota certificates, which are provided to each owner.
 There are no further payment or registration obligations or requirements.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-There are no special requirements in this aspect.
+There are no special requirements.
 Usually, the purchase of quotas is done via bank transfers.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-It is uncommon to reduce the capital stock.
+It is uncommon for a SRL to reduce its capital stock.

 Any requirements with respect to distributions to shareholders?

-No. The Quotaholders´ Assembly will decide on the distribution of dividends to the quotaholders.
+The Quota Holders' Assembly will decide on the distribution of dividends to the quota holders.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes, if said agreements does not contravene the Social Pact.
+Yes, if said agreement does not contravene the Social Pact.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The Company pays a yearly corporate tax.
-The amount of the tax depends on the yearly sales of the Company.
-This corporate tax will be for an amount of between US $100 to US $400 per year, depending on the sales of the company.
-Also, there are other types of taxes that Companies must pay if they have any economic activity such as the sales tax and income tax.
+The SRL pays a yearly corporate tax.
+The amount of the tax depends on the yearly sales of the SRL.
+This corporate tax will be for an amount of between US$100 to US$400 per year, depending on the sales of the SRL.
+Also, there are other types of taxes that companies must pay if they have any economic activity such as sales and income tax.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).